The relatively perfect Greenberg transform and cycle class maps: Introduction

 from the category of relatively perfect $k$-algebras to the category of sets.
 This functor is representable by a relatively perfect $k$-scheme.
 We call the object representing $F_{X}$ the \emph{relatively perfect Greenberg transform} of $X$ and denote it by $\gr^{\rp}(X)$. \end{theorem}

 In particular, $\Gr^{\RP}(X)(k) = X(\Order_{K})$.
 Hence $\Gr^{\RP}(X)$ is a canonical relatively perfect $k$-scheme structure on $X(\Order_{K})$.

-Actually we prove more precise and general results.
+Actually, we prove more precise and general results.
 The ring $\Order_{K}$ may be replaced by any complete noetherian local ring with residue field $k$ or $W(k)$.
 Also, for any $m > 0$, we will give a ``finite level'' relatively perfect Greenberg transform of an $\Order_{K} / \ideal{p}_{K}^{m}$-scheme $X$, where $\ideal{p}_{K}$ is the maximal ideal of $\Order_{K}$.
-View this construction as associated with the data $\Spec k \into \Spec \Order_{K} / \ideal{p}_{K}^{m}$.
-This data may be generalized to a certain more general nilpotent thickening $T \into S$ of not necessarily affine schemes (see the beginning of Section \ref{s.gf} for the precise conditions needed).
+View this construction as associated with the datum $\Spec k \into \Spec \Order_{K} / \ideal{p}_{K}^{m}$.
+This datum may be generalized to a certain more general nilpotent thickening $T \into S$ of not necessarily affine schemes (see the beginning of Sections \ref{s.gf} and \ref{s.existence} for the precise conditions needed).
 In this setting, we will define a relatively perfect Greenberg transform that assigns to any $S$-scheme a relatively perfect $T$-scheme.

-We also define a certain finite level Greenberg transform ``before relative perfection'' associated with the data $\Spec k \into \Spec \Order_{K} / \ideal{p}_{K}^{m}$.
+We also define a certain finite level Greenberg transform ``before relative perfection'' associated with the datum $\Spec k \into \Spec \Order_{K} / \ideal{p}_{K}^{m}$.
 Its relative perfection (see below) recovers the finite level relatively perfect Greenberg transform.
 This should serve the needs of those who are unfamiliar with relatively perfect schemes and/or concerned with the information lost by relative perfection (such as nilpotents).
 However, this construction has a problem: it does not recover the usual Greenberg transform even if $k$ is perfect; and for general $k$, its natural inverse limit in $m$ is automatically relatively perfect.
 In this sense, the relatively perfect Greenberg transform still seems to be the only possible construction in the infinite level, imperfect residue field situation.